Probate

 Can I sell an inherited Alameda County house before probate is finished?

-Often yes, but the court's involvement affects timing.
-A sale during probate may require court confirmation depending on the authority granted to the personal representative.
-The practical answer is best confirmed with your probate attorney.
+Often yes.
+A trust-held home can usually be sold once the successor trustee has authority.
+In probate, a sale may require court confirmation depending on the authority granted — best confirmed with your probate attorney.

 The inherited Oakland or Berkeley house has tenants under rent control — can you still buy it?

 Yes.
-We purchase tenant-occupied homes and handle the rent-control and tenant-protection complexities after closing, so you don't have to navigate them mid-sale.
+We buy tenant-occupied homes and handle the rent-control and tenant-protection complexities after closing.

-The house needs earthquake retrofitting or has years of deferred maintenance — does that matter?
+The house needs earthquake retrofitting or has deferred maintenance — does that matter?

-Not to us.
-We buy as-is, which means no repairs, no retrofits, and no clean-out before closing.
+No. We buy as-is — no repairs, no retrofits, no clean-out.

 Written by